omarjaafar/BMO_ECE4180_FinalProject/README.md

 We used the ESP32 LEDC PWM hardware to generate tones for menu movement, eating food in Snake, game over, and a short melody.
 Audio helps make interactions feel more responsive.

 ### Microphone Module
-The microphone allows BMO to react to sounds or speech.
-When it detects a noise, BMO plays a sound and animates.
-This makes the system feel more alive even though it is not doing full speech recognition.
+The microphone allows BMO to react to speech.
+When it detects speech, BMO is able to decipher the speech with the OpenAI Whisper API and respond.
+This makes the system feel more alive.

 ### Secondary ESP32 With IMU
 This board detects shaking and sends that event to the main ESP32 using ESP NOW.
 It works like an external toy that increases BMO's happiness when shaken.
 This also demonstrates a real wireless sensor node design.